surniaulula/wpsso/readme.txt

 = 6.2.0 =

 (2019/09/07) Added support for sale prices, product variations, and product attributes in the WP eCommerce integration module (Premium version).

-= 6.1.0 =

-(2019/09/01) Added a "Preferred Cropping" option in the Document SSO metabox for attachment editing pages.